 The Anxiety and Depression Association of America estimates that around 6 million people are currently living with a panic disorder.
 While panic disorders also involve other issues and symptoms, one of the biggest markers is experiencing panic attacks.
 Having a panic attack, or even a few, throughout the course of your life doesn’t necessarily indicate that you have a panic disorder, but if you deal with panic attacks frequently, here’s what you need to know.

 You’re going about your daily life, maybe shopping at the grocery store for tonight’s dinner ingredients.
 Everything is fine and you’ve had a good day, but suddenly, it feels like there are too many people in the store and the walls are starting to close in.
 You start to feel uncomfortably warm and like you can’t get enough air.
 Your breath comes faster and faster until you start to feel light-headed.
-Your heart feels like it’s going to jump out of your chest, and it suddenly feels like you’re going to die if you stay there and you have to get out of this place and this situation right now.
+Your heart feels like it’s going to jump out of your chest, and suddenly you may experience a fear of dying if you stay in the place or situation you’re in.

-According to Mayo Clinic, common symptoms associated with a panic attack include:
+According to Mayo Clinic, common symptoms of a panic attack include:

 - Shaking or trembling